 [Example: If par = "Modelica.Blocks.Types.Enumeration.Periodic", then %par should be displayed as Periodic.]

-When quoted identifiers (e.g., rec.'}'.'quoted ident') are involved, the form %{par} must be used.
-Here, par is a general component-reference, and the macro can be directly followed by a letter.
+When quoted identifiers (e.g., quoted ident! or '}') or composite names (i.e., not simple identifiers) are involved, the form %{par} must be used.
+Here, par is a general component-reference, and %{a.p} gives the value of the parameter p in the component a.
+The macro can be directly followed by a letter.
 Thus %{w}x%{h} gives the value of w directly followed by x and the value of h, while %wxh gives the value of the parameter wxh.
 If the parameter does not exist it is an error.

 The style attribute fontSize specifies the font size.
 If the fontSize attribute is 0 the text is scaled to fit its extent.
 Otherwise, the size specifies the absolute size.
 The text is vertically centered in the extent.